GLOBAL OPPORTUNITIES

 SEMESTER PROGRAMS

-Global Citizens – London or Singapore (freshmen Fall)
+Global Citizens – Singapore (freshmen Fall)

-The unique Global Citizens program sends first-year students abroad each Spring for a sixteen week overseas study experience combining academic coursework with a practical internship located in either London or Singapore!
+The unique Global Citizens program sends first-year students abroad each Spring for a sixteen week overseas study experience combining academic coursework with a practical internship located in Singapore!
 This program is designed to offer a unique and life-altering academic experience to first year business students, thereby enabling participants to: Stimulate greater intellectual curiosity early in their college careers; Challenge pre-conceived notions of the world; Test career assumptions early; Start building resumes and allow for more competitive future jobs; Have the opportunity to study overseas later as a sophomore, junior, or first semester senior.

 Urbino BCIC (Business & Culture in the Italian Context) (VSB sophomores)